 Dr. Donald P. McErlean

-In 2007, Dr. Donald P. McErlean joined L-3 Communications, where he currently serves as an Engineering Fellow of the Platform Integration Division of the Integrated Systems Group.
-He holds responsibility for the management of research and development, technical assessment of new business opportunities, and development of technical personnel and policy strategies in support of the division.
-He formerly held the position of Director for Federal Programs, with responsibility for modification and heavy structural maintenance of the Navy P-3 and EP-3 aircraft as well as aircraft from the U.S. Army and the Department of Homeland Security.
+From 2007 until 2016, Dr. McErlean was employed by L-3 Technologies, where he served as an Engineering Fellow and Research Scientist of the Platform Integration Division of the Aerospace Systems Group.
+He was responsible for the management of research and development, technical assessment of new business opportunities, and development of technical personnel and policy strategies in support of the division.
+He also held organizational assignments as Director of Aerodynamics and Director of Mechanical and Industrial Design.

-After Dr. McErlean left Federal service in 2005 after a career of more than 35 years, he became President and Chief Executive Officer of the Center for Strategic Analysis, which provides high-level expertise to both industry and government in areas of national interest, emerging technology, and public policy.
+Dr. McErlean left Federal service in 2005 following a career of more than 35 years.
+Upon retirement, he became President of the Center for Strategic Analysis, which provided high-level expertise to both industry and Government in areas of national interest, emerging technology, and public policy.

-Dr. McErlean is the recipient of several SES awards for exceptional performance.
-He received the Presidential Rank Award from President George W. Bush in 2005 and from President William J. Clinton in 1993 and 1999.
+Dr. McErlean is the recipient of several SES awards for exceptional performance as well as the Presidential Rank Award from Presidents George W. Bush and William J. Clinton.
 In 1987, he received the Exceptional Civilian Performance Medal from the Air Force.
 He is the recipient of the Navy Superior Civilian Performance Medal and the Navy Distinguished Civilian Performance Medal, the Navy’s highest civilian award for performance.

-Dr. McErlean received his Ph.D. in aerospace engineering (fluid dynamics major, applied mathematics minor) from Rutgers University and an M.B.A. from the Sloan School of Management at the Massachusetts Institute of Technology (MIT).
+Dr. McErlean received his Ph.D. in aerospace engineering (fluid dynamics major, applied mathematics minor) from Rutgers University and an M.S.M. from the Sloan School of Management at the Massachusetts Institute of Technology.